x448/helix-editor-config-toml/README.md

 ## Notable Helix Settings for New Users

-This config makes Helix editor:
+This small config (~15 settings) makes Helix editor:
 - Map `esc` key to reset Helix to fully default state.
 - Use dark_plus theme, which works without problems in `hx --tutor` and looks like "Dark+" theme from Visual Studio Code.
 - Make cursor shape indicate normal, insert, and select modes.